money-on-chain/RDOC-Contract/integration.md

   });
 ```

-## Example code redeeming Free RDOC with truffle
+## Example code redeeming Free RDOC

-You can see [here](#redeeming-rdocs) how RDOC's redeemption works.
-In the following example we will show how to:
+In the following example we will show how to invoke redeemFreeStableToken from Money on Chain contract.This method allows to redeem RDOC outside the settlement and they are limited by user balance.
+Check the [RDOC redeemption section](#redeeming-rdocs) for more details.

+We will learn how to:

 - Get the maximum amount of free RDOC available to redeem.
 - Get RDOC balance of an account.
 - Redeem RDOCs.

+We will use **truffle** and **testnet network**
 You can find code examples into _/examples_ dir.

 We will use the TestNet network.